-Food sensitivities can be very individualized, but there are some foods that commonly cause problems.
+Food sensitivities can be very individualized, but there are some foods that can commonly cause problems.
 There are certain sugars and fibers in foods we eat that can be hard to digest.
-They are found naturally and also added to foods.
+These are found naturally, but can also be added to foods.
 Research on the Low FODMAP Diet started back in 2005.
 It has been scientifically proven to help symptoms of Irritable Bowel Syndrome.

-FODMAPs are a group of short chain carbohydrates that are poorly absorbed in the small intestine or are completely indigestible in some people.
+FODMAPs are a group of short chain carbohydrates that can be poorly absorbed in the small intestine or are completely indigestible in some people.
 The acronym stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 Let’s translate these complicated words into simple guidelines!

 Possible culprits of your gas/bloating:

-- #1 Lactose is found naturally in dairy products.
-Lactose content varies from less than 1 gram in a serving of cheese to 12-20 grams in a serving of milk or yogurt.
-Intolerance can be managed by choosing lactose free dairy or dairy alternatives (almond milk, soy milk, rice milk).
-Controlling your portions of low lactose cheeses can also be effective.
-Your ability to digest lactose can often improve over time.
+- Lactose is found naturally in dairy products.
+Lactose content varies from less than 1 gram in a serving of cheese to 6-20 grams in a serving of milk or yogurt.
+You can manage your intolerance by choosing lactose free dairy or dairy alternatives (almond milk, soy milk, rice milk).
+You can also limit your portions of cheese without having to give cheese up entirely.
+Your ability to digest lactose can often improve with time.
 This is especially true if you have chronic diarrhea and you are able to get your bowel movements back to normal with dietary changes.

-- #2 Fruits are made of natural sugar.
+- Fruits are made of natural sugar.
 Although fruit is a healthy source of vitamins, minerals, fiber, and antioxidants, too much can wreak havoc on your digestive system.
 Stone fruits are especially high in FODMAPs (cherries, mangoes, plums, peaches, avocados).
 Others include apples, blackberries, watermelon, and dates.
 As fruit ripens, the sugar intensifies.
 Bananas may be tolerated when they are yellow, but waiting until brown spots develop can increase the amount of fructose and cause problems.
-Packing your morning smoothie with too much fruit can leave you feeling bloated and uncomfortable before you even get to work.
+If you pack your morning smoothie with too much fruit, it can leave you feeling bloated and uncomfortable before you even get to work!

-- #5 Grains such as wheat, barley and rye can be culprits.
+- Grains such as wheat, barley and rye can be culprits.
 This isn’t necessarily because of the gluten protein they contain, but rather because of fructans.
-These are types of Carbohydrates that can be highly fermentable and can cause gastrointestinal distress.
-Sourdough wheat bread can be a safe alternative because the natural fermentation of the yeast starter can “eat up” those problematic fructans making it easier to digest.
+These are types of Carbohydrates that can be highly fermentable and can cause stomach distress.
+Sourdough wheat bread can be a safe alternative because the natural fermentation of the yeast starter can “eat up” those problem causing fructans making it easier to digest.

-- #6 Sweeteners like honey, agave nectar, and high fructose corn syrup have the highest FODMAP content.
-Calorie free sugar alcohols (sorbitol, mannitol, xylitol) that are found in chewing gum and breath mints can also can problematic in many people.
-The fact that you swallow a fair amount of air while chewing gum can magnify the problem!
+- Sweeteners like honey, agave nectar, and high fructose corn syrup have the highest FODMAP content.
+Do you chew gum or eat breath mints?
+Calorie free sugar alcohols (sorbitol, mannitol, xylitol) which are found in the ingredients could be causing your stomach problems.
+In addition, the fact that you swallow a fair amount of air while chewing gum can magnify the problem!